venkata-pavani/NYC_311_DataAnalysis/README.md

 Machine Learning Models Used: RANDOM FOREST CLASSIFIER , Linear SVC

 Languagues and Tools Used: Python (Dask, Pandas, Numpy, matplotlib, seaborn), Power BI

+Model Evaluation: Precision and Recall Values for each complaint tells us more about True Positive values out of all labels taht are labelled Positive

+*** Most of them I got Higher Precision and Recall values along with good accuacy that makes a good model  ***

 Note: One can access JSON API through dask to load the data in the jupyter notebook using dd.read_json(filepath)